qic-ibk/qdisc/README.md

 <a href="https://qic-ibk.github.io/projective_simulation/tutorials/index_tutorials.html">Tutorials</a>
 </p>

-**QDisc** is a library for discovering and interpreting quantum phases directly from raw quantum data, such as measurements obtained in quantum experiments.
+**qdisc** is a library for discovering and interpreting quantum phases directly from raw quantum data, such as measurements obtained in quantum experiments.
 It focuses on interpretable machine learning methods that uncover emergent structure without requiring labeled data or prior